vjt/openconnect-macos/README.md

-# Cisco VPN for nerds on MacOS
+# Cisco VPN for nerds on MacOS and Linux

 This is a package containing an OpenConnect configuration script for MacOS that allows you to fully control how the VPN connection is made, which routes